 Many of these people have had co-occurring substance use issues, and others have experienced significant trauma (eg chronic childhood abuse, Defence Veterans, Victims of Violent Crime such as sexual assault).
 My framework for professional practice has developed in accordance with the requirements of these past positions, and I have a particular interest in working with people who have experienced trauma.

-My therapeutic approach is eclectic in nature, drawing on a broad knowledge and theoretical base which includes:
+Working with both individuals and couples, my therapeutic approach is eclectic in nature, drawing on a broad knowledge and theoretical base which includes:

 - Cognitive Behaviour Therapy (CBT);

 - Dialectical Behaviour Therapy (DBT);

 - Strengths-based Theory;

 - Interpersonal Therapy;

 - Skills training (eg assertiveness, communication, personal effectiveness, resilience, problem solving, relaxation techniques, anxiety management strategies, goal setting, anger management strategies, stress management strategies);

 - Lowenberg’s Broad Typology of Problems;

 - Alcohol education;